Signs and Risks of Waiting on a Roof Leak

 Moss and Algae Growth

-Storms can do a number on your roof.
-Strong winds, rain, and hail can cause missing shingles, cracks, or other issues.
-After a storm, take a look at your roof or have a professional inspect it to catch any problems early.
+Storms can do a number on your roof, whether it’s missing shingles, cracks, or hail damage.
+After a storm, it’s smart to inspect your roof or get a pro to take a look.

 The Real Danger of Waiting on a Roof Leak